Davaition/Youtube_Prod/README.md

 ## Clarifying Questions, Assumptions, and Caveats

-### Questions for Stakeholders Prior to Strategic Rollout
+### Questions for Stakeholders Before Strategic Rollout

 - Regional Mapping Consistency
   - Should the regional grouping (APAC, EMEA, NA, LATAM) follow YouTube’s internal schema, or be adjusted based on marketing segmentation?